HalberdOfPineapple/RA_Coursework_1/README.md

 * Minimax tests (`stack test :minimax-tests`).

 ### About implementation of Minimax Algorihtm
+ - Here I used the ordering which swaps `highFirst` and `lowFirst` level by level so the `orderingTree` test might not be passed
-  There are 2 versions of utilities function in my `Minimax.hs`.
+  - There are 2 versions of utilities function in my `Minimax.hs`.
 That is because I thought the utility of a game should be different from different player's view, which needs the information of the current player in the root state.
 So I designed another utility function `utility'` which takes the name of player as input in the game operated by Minimax player and for different player sides, the sign of the function is opposite to each other